 San Francisco's Frameline Film Festival may be gone - but many of the titles live on at Los Angeles' Outfest .
 Making a list of the best films of Outfest may seem like déjà vu as many of the top films I was able to see prior to the festival also played at Frameline.

-But still there are so nice additions to the list of the best films of Outfest, which plays through July 20, 2014.
+Still there are many worthy additions to the list of the best films of Outfest, which play through July 20, 2014.

 Other than that, here’s some other standouts.